We humans have the best intentions when starting a new year.

 3) You set the goal for yourself.

 Circumstances are what they are.
-The phrase of 2014 seemed to be “It is what it is.”
+Several years ago, the phrase of the year seemed to be “It is what it is.”
 As an educator, if you’re up against a deadline, you have to get it done.
 You expect your students to be attentive to deadlines, so you need to set the example.
 Miss one deadline, and they’ll call you on it.

 Because linear thinking is so thoroughly ingrained in our daily life and learning, we might want to have a healthier lifestyle and “take one step at a time.”
 But if you look at those five items mentioned above, you’ll see that to have a healthier lifestyle you have to do ALL of them.
 Therefore, your one goal has suddenly turned into 5…or 6, or 7… goals.
 Sure, we might call them “objectives,” but even so, any consultant that you speak with will say you must “prioritize your objectives.”
 Then we start thinking about what we can do first, and, when that gets to a certain point, then what’s the next most important item to tackle.
 Guess what?
-You have to do all of it – and usually start everything at once.
+They’re ALL important!!
+You have to do all of it – and therefore, you need to start everything at once, and do everything in moderation.
 It’s systems thinking in action.

 If the doctor tells you to change your lifestyle, or else you’ll be shortening your lifespan, there’s a 1 in 9 chance that you’ll actually take that advice.
 Check out http://www.fastcompany.com/52717/change-or-die for an eye-opening article that shows how our brain make us averse to change.
 In fact, we resist achieving our goals if we’ve set them for ourselves.
 So, if the doctor tells us to change, giving us 9 to 1 odds that we won’t, just imagine the odds if set our own goals – which is what resolutions really are.